angelloghernan/Flixster/README.md

 - Not necessarily a challenge with the app, but Kap does not function well on my computer (likely because it is a work laptop).
 The rest of the process went smoothly.

+- Only made minor changes to UI -- added a seperator between items in recycler view (main activity)

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing